Extensions of characters in type D and the inductive McKay condition, II: An equivariant Jordan decomposition of characters

 In the following we essentially expound the content of \cite{L88}, see also \cite[Sect.~15.4]{CE04}, \cite[Sect.~2.6]{GM}, \cite[Sect.~11.5]{DiMi2}.
 We emphasize the action of automorphisms, using orbit sums.

 The regular embedding $\bG\leq \wbG$ has the important property that the inclusion of finite groups $\GF\unlhd \wbG^F$ satisfies maximal extendibility according to \cite[Prop.
-10]{L88}, see also \cite[Thm~15.11]{CE04}.
+10]{L88}, see also \cite[Thm~15.11]{CE04}, or in other words character restrictions from $\wbG^F$ to $\bG^F$ are without multiplicities.
 Hence \Cref{defPI_allg}(c) can be applied to it.
 The embedding $\bG\leq\wbG$ has a dual an epimorphism with connected central kernel, where $\II Htilde@{\wbH}:=(\wbG)^*$.
 Note that the simply connected covering $\pi$ from (\ref{piH0}) factors through $\wbH$, and this defines a regular embedding $\bH_0\leq \wt\bH$.
 A Frobenius endomorphism also called $F$ is defined on $\wt\bH$, and it extends the one given on $\bH_0$.

 \begin{notation} If $v\in \bH$ and $s\in\bH_{\textrm{ss}}^{vF}$, with $C:=\Cent_{\bH}^\circ(s)^{vF}\unlhd\wt C:=\Cent_{\bH}(s)^{vF}$, we set

 where $\Pi_{\wt C}:\Irr(C)\lra \Char(C)$ is defined as in Definition~\ref{def31} with respect to $C\unlhd \wt C$.
 Let $\Pi_\wGF:\Irr(\GF)\lra \Char(\GF)$ be the map defined \wrt $\GF\unlhd\wGF$ and set